codac-team/codac/doc/doc/index.rst

   ..
 Figure:: img/logo_icra.png
     :align: center

-  This tutorial is proposed in the `ICRA 2020 Conference <https://www.icra2020.org/program/workshops-and-tutorials>`_ (International Conference on Robotics and Automation), 8th June -- 28th June.
+  This tutorial is proposed in the `ICRA 2020 Conference <https://www.icra2020.org/program/workshops-and-tutorials>`_ (International Conference on Robotics and Automation), 8th June -- 5th July.

 Tutorial for mobile robotics
 ============================

-The following tutorial is standalone and tells about how to use Tubex for mobile robotic applications, with telling examples.
+The :ref:`following tutorial <sec-tuto-main-page>` is standalone and tells about how to use Tubex for mobile robotic applications, with telling examples, namely:

-  * Introduction
-  * Basics
   * Static range-only localization
   * Static range-and-bearing localization
-  * Dynamic localization with asynchronous measurements
+  * Localization with asynchronous measurements
   * Range-only SLAM
   * Localization by solving data association
   * Real-time state estimation
-  * Distributed localization
   * Proving loops in robot trajectories

+You can see more on :ref:`the related page <sec-tuto-main-page>`.

 .. .. toctree::
 ..   :maxdepth: 1